aashath0317/test2/README.md

 This is a Telegram Bot written in Python for mirroring files on the Internet to your Google Drive or Telegram.
 Based on [python-aria-mirror-bot](https://github.com/lzzy12/python-aria-mirror-bot)

+simply just click and deploy to heroku

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://dashboard.heroku.com/new?template=https://github.com/aashath0317/test2)
 # Features:

 ## By me
+- heroku ban bypassed with new docker code.

+## From official and Other Repositories
 - qBittorrent
 - Select files from Torrent before downloading using qbittorrent
 - Leech (splitting, thumbnail for each user, setting as document or as media for each user)